jakekara/nbdmod/README.md

 special syntax called margo syntax.
 The syntax is very lightweight, it's meant to be extended by projects like nbdmod.
 The Python reference interpreter is maintained in a separate repostitory [here](https://github.com/jakekara/nbdl/).

-## view: Creating virtual submodules
+## view: vreating virtual submodules

 Another feature of margo-loader is that you can create virtual submodules within a notebook.
 This in effect allows you to import different groups of cells from